scrapy-plugins/scrapy-splash/README.rst

 * ``meta['splash']['args']`` contains arguments sent to Splash.
   ScrapyJS adds request.url to these arguments automatically.

+  Note that by default Scrapy escapes URL fragments using AJAX escaping scheme.
+  If you want to pass a URL with a fragment to Splash then set ``url`` in ``args`` dict manually.

 * ``meta['splash']['endpoint']`` is the Splash endpoint to use.
 By default `render.json <http://splash.readthedocs.org/en/latest/api.html#render-json>`_
   is used.